minaorangina/minaorangina.github.io/test/content/blog/callbacks-demystified.md

 Ok cool, now you know what a callback is.
 But, why should you care??

-#### Multitasking
+#### When things take a long time

-Some stuff takes longer than others.
-If part of your code makes a request to some server somewhere, that will take a while to complete.
+Imagine you have some code, where some stuff takes longer to complete than others.
+Something like this:

 {{<highlight javascript>}}